imolein/emoji-downloader/README.md

 ## TODO

-* Configurable download folder via -d argument
-* Clean this ugly code up
+* use lpath or write custom mkdir function for recursive folder creation